Weight two compactly supported cohomology of moduli spaces of curves: A zig-zag of quasi-isomorphisms of graph complexes

 Note in particular that if the half-edge opposite $i$ is a leg, say incident to an external vertex with some marking $j$, then $\Phi(\Gamma)$ will have a connected component that is an $(\omega, j)$ edge:

-In this case, $\Phi(\Gamma)$ has one more edge than $\Gamma$.
+In both cases \eqref{equ:Phi pic1} and \eqref{equ:Phi pic1 leg}, $\Phi(\Gamma)$ has one more edge than $\Gamma$.
 We may assume, without loss of generality, that the decorated edge (of which $i$ is one half-edge) is the first in the ordering of edges.
 Then we order the structural edges in $\Phi(\Gamma)$ such that the edge containing $i$ is first, the edge containing the opposite half-edge of $i$ is second, and the relative order of the remaining edges is unchanged. \end{itemize}

 \begin{lemma} The map $\Phi$ is a map of complexes. \end{lemma} \begin{proof} It is clear that the map $\Phi$ respects the degrees and genera and is hence a well-defined map of graded vector spaces.
 We need to verify that it commutes with the differentials,